For all patients:

 Why is this medication prescribed?

 Ibrexafungerp is used to treat vaginal yeast infections in adults and adolescents.
+It is also used to reduce the number of recurrent vaginal yeast infections.
 Ibrexafungerp is in a class of antifungal medications.
 It works by stopping the growth of the fungi that cause infection.

 How should this medicine be used?

 Ibrexafungerp comes as a tablet to take by mouth.
 It is usually taken as two doses (approximately 12 hours apart) with or without food.
+If you are taking ibrexafungerp to reduce the number of recurrent vaginal yeast infections, you will be asked to repeat the daily dose once a month for 6 months.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ibrexafungerp exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 If your symptoms do not improve or get worse, call your doctor.